Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/docs/intro/quick-start-serilog.md

 }
 ```

-The above setup up the diagnostics as follows
+The above setup up the diagnostics as follows:

 * Any secret that is found is obfuscated by replacing the value with asterisks.
-* Any configuration key that contains "AccessToken" is considered a secret and will be obfuscated.
+* Any configuration key that contains "AccessToken" is considered a secret an will be obfuscated.
 * Any configuration key that contains "ConnectionString" is considered a secret.
-* When deconstructing connection strings, any part where the key contains "password" is considered a secret.
+* When deconstructing connection strings, any part where the key contains "password"is considered a secret.

 ## LogProvidersAsInformation